ealva-com/ealvalog/README.md

   If you wish to create another facade implementation, it's recommended you start at the ealvalog-core level.
 We also hope you'd contribute it back to this library.

+  When to use each library:
+  1. Kotlin Library: ealvalog.
+Add ealvalog-core if Markers are needed
+  2. Java Library: ealvalog and ealvalog-java.
+Add ealvalog-core if Markers are needed
+  3. Kotlin Android app with android logging only: ealvalog-android, ealvalog-core, and ealvalog
+  4. Java Android app with android logging only: ealvalog-android, ealvalog-java, ealvalog-core, and ealvalog
+  5. App requiring java.util.logging (JUL) functionality: ealvalog-jdk and #3 or #4
+  6. App requiring JUL and android logging: ealvalog-jdk-android and #5
+  7. Extending/customizing java logging: ealvalog-java, ealvalog-core, and ealvalog
+  8. Implementing a facade over another logging framework: ealvalog-core and ealvalog.
+See ealvalog-jdk as an example.

+  See the sample apps for use and required libs (build.gradle)

 Quick Start
 ===========

 - Android Setup
 ```groovy